Manchester in 2019: A Lot to Look Forward to

 Ariana Grande's Return

-This year, as part of her ‘Sweetener’ world tour, the songstress has promised to deliver a special one-off show in Manchester, with the details and date still to be announced.
+This year, as part of her ‘Sweetener’ world tour, the songstress has promised to deliver a select one-off show in Manchester, with the details and date still to be announced.
 The tour kicks off in August with two London shows, so the Manchester date is likely to be sometime in September.

 Ariana will always hold a special place in the hearts of Mancunians, and we will welcome her back with open arms.